Factsheet 23: Utilities

 Where premises are separately metered, you pay for electricity or gas.
 If not, you cannot be charged for electricity or gas.
 (See sample letter 'Electricity bill – no separate meter'.)

 If you are being charged for electricity or gas used in common areas or adjoining premises, you can negotiate with landlord for compensation.
-If this fails, apply to the Consumer, Trader and Tenancy Tribunal (CTTT) for orders that the landlord do repairs in order to stop this from continuing and for compensation.
+If this fails, apply to the NSW Civil and Adminstrative Tribunal (NCAT) for orders that the landlord do repairs in order to stop this from continuing and for compensation.
 Contact your local Tenants Advice and Advocacy Service (TAAS) for help.

 If the premises are supplied by bottled gas, the landlord pays for the gas bottles at the start of the tenancy.
 They are responsible for upkeep of the connection to the premises.
 You pay for your gas usage.